portaloffreedom/matteodroids.science/content/about.md

 social_links: true
 ---

-I’m a PhD student [Computational Intelligence Group](https://www.cs.vu.nl/ci/) with a Master Degree in Computer Science at the Vrije Universiteit Amsterdam.
-The focus of my research is looking into environmental and social influences over robotic evolution and explore the etical aspects of it.
+I’m a Ph.D. student at [Computational Intelligence Group](https://www.cs.vu.nl/ci/) with a Master's Degree in Computer Science at the Vrije Universiteit Amsterdam.
+The focus of my research is looking into environmental and social influences over robotic evolution and exploring the ethical aspects of it.

-During my PhD research I will be closely collaborating with the researchers at the universities in Bristol, Edinburgh (Napier) and York with the objective to build an [Autonomous Robotics Evolution (ARE)](https://www.york.ac.uk/robot-lab/are/) system.
+During my Ph.D. research, I will be closely collaborating with the researchers at the universities in Bristol, Edinburgh (Napier), and York to build an [Autonomous Robotics Evolution (ARE)](https://www.york.ac.uk/robot-lab/are/) system.
 <!-- ## Research Interest